FergusGriggs/Fegaria-Remastered/README.md

 # Fegaria-Remastered

-Required modules:
+## Similar to my other project Fegaria, but with improved graphics, collisions and terrain generation.

-pygame, sys, math, time, os, random, pickle, datetime
+## Required modules:

-You can turn off and on settings in the CONFIG.txt file
+## pygame, sys, math, time, os, random, pickle, datetime

-Similar to my other project Fegaria, but with improved graphics, collisions and terrain generation.
+## You can turn off and on settings in the CONFIG.txt file